error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetime-Solutiontotheparadoxofsingularities.md

 but also provides interesting perspectives for central questions of astrophysics, such as the existence of an upper mass limit and the nature of the Cosmic Censorship Conjecture.
-In this paper, we will examine the theoretical foundations, mathematical derivation, and physical implications of the segmented spacetime model.
+In this paper, we will examine the theoretical foundations, mathematical derivation, and physical implications of the Segmented Spacetime model.

 Minkowski Space and its Connection to Euler's Formula

-Minkowski space is a four-dimensional spacetime used in special relativity to describe the structure of space and time.
+Minkowski space is a four-dimensional spacetime used in Special Relativity (SR) (SR) to describe the structure of space and time.
 It is defined by four coordinates (x, y, z, t), where x, y, and z represent the three spatial dimensions, and t represents the time dimension.

 In Minkowski space, the general form of the complex exponential function ex+iy plays an important role in various areas of physics.
-In particular, in special relativity, it frequently appears when it comes to finding solutions for differential equations.
+In particular, in Special Relativity (SR) (SR), it frequently appears when it comes to finding solutions for differential equations.
 Examples of this include:

 Lorentz Transformations: These can be interpreted as complex rotations in Minkowski space, in